How big is the implant?

 Where exactly is the implant placed?

-The implant is positioned behind the iris.
-There it cannot be seen or felt.
+The implant is placed behind the iris.
+It cannot be seen or felt there.

-The pressure sensor is embedded in plastic.
-Only this plastic is in contact with the surrounding tissues.
+The pressure sensor is embedded in highly compatible silicone, being the only part having contact to the surrounding tissue.

-When the pupil is dilated to its maximum, for example after you have received eye drops at the ophthalmologist, a small part of the implant might be visible.
-Under normal everyday conditions, it is hidden completely behind the iris and cannot be seen.
+If the pupil is dilated to a maximum (e.g. after eye drops at the ophthalmologist), you may be able to see a small part of the implant.
+In everyday life, however, it is not visible, but disappears completely behind the iris.

 Does the implant obstruct vision?

-No, the ring is completely behind the iris.
-The so-called "optical axis" (the path through the pupil and the lens) is completely free.
+No, the sensor ring sits completely behind the iris, leaving the so-called "optical axis" (through pupil and lens) completely free.

 Does the implant contain a battery?

 There is no battery in the implant that needs to be charged or replaced.
-The implant only actively makes a measurement when the reading device is held in front of the eye and the measurement is triggered.
+The implant is only active for the measurement once the reader is held in front of the eye and the measurement process is started.

-When a measurement is taken, the reading device creates a very weak electrical current in the sensor spool which - insulated by the plastic covering - enables the implant to take the measurement and send the data to the reading device.
+During measurement, the reader generates a very weak current flow in the sensor coil which - shielded by the plastic sleeve - enables the measurement and transmits the data to the reader.

-The implant is expected to last a life-time without any need for maintenance.
-It was designed to remain in the eye permanently.
+The implant has a life-long, maintenance-free durability.
+It is designed to remain in the eye permanently.

 Can the implant also be removed?

-If absolutely necessary, the implant can also be removed with an uncomplicated out-patient procedure.
+If really necessary, the implant can be removed at any time with an uncomplicated outpatient procedure.